RevoltSecurities/SubProber/README.md

     [PROBES-CONFIG]:

-        -sc,   --status-code           display the response status code -tl,   --title                 retrieve and display the titles -sv,   --server                identify and display the server name -wc,   --word-count            retrieve and display the content length -l ,   --location              display the redirected location of the response.
-        -apt,  --application-type      determine and display the application type.
-        -p,    --path                  specify a path for probe and get results ex: -p admin.php -px,   --proxy                 specify a proxy to send the requests through your proxy or BurpSuite (ex: http://127.0.0.1:8080)
-        -gw,   --grep-word             enable The grep word flag will be usefull when grepping partiuclar status codes -ar,   --allow-redirect        enabling these flag will make Subprober to follow the redirection and ger results -dhp,  --disable-http-probe    disables the subprober from probing to http protocols and only for https when no protocol is specified
+        -sc,    --status-code           display the status code of the host -tl,    --title                 display the title of host -sv,    --server                display the server name of the host -wc,    --word-count            display the content length of host -l ,    --location              display the redirected location of the host -apt,   --application-type      display the content type of the host -p,     --path                  specify a path for probe and get results (example: -p admin.php) -px,    --proxy                 specify a proxy to send the requests through your proxy (ex: http://127.0.0.1:8080) -gw,    --grep-word             enable The grep word flag will be usefull when grepping particular status codes -ar,    --allow-redirect        enable  to follow the redirections -dhp,   --disable-http-probe    disables the subprober from probing to http protocols and only for https when no protocol is specified
-        -X  ,  --method                request methods to probe and get response -H  ,  --header                add a custom headers for probing and -H can be used multiple times to pass multiple header values (ex: -H application/json -H X-Forwarded-Host: 127.0.0.1)
+        -X  ,   --method                request methods to probe and get response (supported: get, post, head, put, delete, patch, trace, connect, options) (default: get)
+        -H  ,   --header                add a custom headers for probing and -H can be used multiple times to pass multiple header values (ex: -H application/json -H X-Forwarded-Host: 127.0.0.1)
-        -ra ,  --random-agent          enable Random User-Agent to use for probing (default: subprober/Alpha) -ip ,  --ip                    find ip address for the host -cn ,  --cname                 find cname for the host -maxr, --max-redirection       set a max value to follow redirection (default: 10)
+        -ra ,   --random-agent          enable Random User-Agent to use for probing (default: subprober/Alpha) -ip ,   --ip                    display the ip of the host -cn ,   --cname                 display the cname of the host -maxr,  --max-redirection       set a max value to follow redirection (default: 10) -http2, --http2                 enable to request with http2 support (default: Http/1.1) -htv,   --http-version          display the server supported http version of the host -hrs,   --http-reason           display the reason for http connection of the host -jarm,  --jarm-fingerprint      display the jarm figerprint hash of the host

     [HEADLESS-Mode]:

         -ss,   --screenshot            enable to take screenshot of the page using headless browsers with asynchronous performance
-        -st,   --screenshot-timeout    eet a timeout values for taking screenshosts
+        -st,   --screenshot-timeout    set a timeout values for taking screenshosts
         -br,   --browser-type          select a browser for taking screenshots and browser available: chrome, firefox (default: chrome) and requires chrome driver, gecko driver to be installed

     [MATCHERS]:

-        -ex,   --exclude               exclude specific response status code(s) from the analysis.
-        -mc,   --match                 specify specific response status code(s) to include in the analysis.
+        -ex,   --exclude               exclude specific response status code(s) from the analysis (example: -ex 404 403) -mc,   --match                 specify specific response status code(s) to include in the analysis (example: -mc 200 302)

     [OUTPUT]: